cswendrowski/FoundryVtt-Npc-Chatter/README.md

 ## Trigger Happy

 [Trigger Happy](https://github.com/kakaroto/fvtt-module-trigger-happy) can trigger NPC chatter as well.
-Here's two examples to get you started:
+Here's an example to get you started:

-On Scene Load, start Timed Global Chatter: `@Scene[Village ground level] @Macro[xSKCgl6katupNxCx]{Timed Global Chatter}`

 When an Actor walks into a Room (defined by an invisble actor), have a specific Token chatter: `@Actor[TriggerA] @Macro[OXyjmVhEGo3eTaJz]{Specific Token Chatter}`